 As exciting as it may be to buy your first home, it’s all too easy to get in over your head, make a bad purchase decision, and set yourself up for financial struggles (or worse) down the road.

-In my 17 years as a mortgage broker, I’ve been asked the same questions by first time home buyers again and again.
 In order to eliminate some of the confusion, I’ve compiled my best tips and created an ultimate eight-step plan to follow of what every first time home buyer needs to know, to ensure you make the best of this exciting time in your life!

 Commonly Asked First Time Home Buyer Questions